gscales/Exch-Rest/Samples/CalendaringExamples.md

 ```

-Examples of Creating the Recurrence structure use the Get-Recurrence cmdlet
+Examples of Creating the Recurrence structure using the Get-Recurrence cmdlet
 ```
 #Creates a Recurrance Structure to be used in Calendaring Cmdlets
 #Daily recurrance eveny day